CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/interface.md

 -

 - Good interfaces have high cohesion
-- Cohesion - should be describable in one short sentence
+- Cohesion, should be describable in one short sentence
 - Cohesion = SRP

 ***